-Our Board currently has six members, and all of them have been nominated by the Board for election at the annual meeting of stockholders to be held on June 1, 2023, or the Annual Meeting.
-Sheila K. McGrath was elected to the Board by the directors in January 2023, and the other five directors were elected by the stockholders at the 2022 annual meeting.
-Ms. McGrath was recommended as a director nominee by a third-party search firm.
+Our Board currently has six members, each of whom has been nominated by the Board for election at the annual meeting of stockholders to be held on June 6, 2024, or the Annual Meeting.
+The directors were all elected by the stockholders at the 2023 annual meeting.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.